Vyral/base-template/_posts/2019-02-11-whens-the-best-time-to-sell-once-spring-hits.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>If you have to wait until springtime to list your home, there are a few tips you need to remember to list at the most opportune time within the season.</em></p>
+<p style="text-align: center;"><em>If you have to wait until springtime to list your home, there are a few tips you need to remember if you want to list at the most opportune time within the season.</em></p>

 Are you putting your home on the market this spring?&nbsp;